Anemy/URF-Challenge/README.md

 An application which provides insights into a URF win ratios for champions in League of Legends.

+This repo contains the mobile app, web app, and server for the URF Challenge Statistics.
+Here are some screenshots!

+___
+### INSERT SCREENSHOTS HERE
+___

 Run the server on your localhost (with Node.js installed) using the command: npm start

+From there you will be able to connect to the web app locally.
+You can run the iOS app through xCode (It isn't published on the iOS store yet).

 My API End points:
 (Currently only hosted on local host - will update with server later once I have a server running)